21. Provisions and Contingencies

 2. Contingent Liability and commitments to the extent not provided for:

-c) Disputed tax dues of Rs.20.82 lakhs pertaining to the Assessment year 2017-18 are appealed before CIT (Appeals), Coimbatore.
-During the year company received order against the company.
-Further company appeal with ITAT (Appeal).
-The company is advised that the cases are likely to be disposed of in its favour and hence no provision is considered necessary therefor.
+b) Disputed tax dues of Rs.20.82 lakhs pertaining to the Assessment year 2017-18 was appealed before CIT (Appeals), Coimbatore, which was decided against the company.
+The Company has filed an appeal with ITAT against the order of CIT (Appeals).
+ITAT allowed the appeal and ITAT directed to submit the necessary papers and company in the process of submission of papers with Assessing Officer and the company is of the view that the case is likely to be disposed of in its favour and hence no provision is considered necessary therefor.

 7. Employee Benefits: